notming11/Agentic-Runtime-Resource-Scheduling-Optimization/src/udf-optimizer/README.md

 ```

 ### 2. Configure API Key
-Currently the implementation only supports the gemini api, this can easily be configured to use other service provieders by implementing a provider executor under /core
+Currently the implementation only supports the gemini API, this can easily be configured to use other service provieders by implementing a provider executor under /core

 ```bash
 # Copy template